-This is me and my first co-founder in a coffee shop.
-It was one of our clients.
-We had just signed a really big deal.
+This is me and the co founder from my first business, pictured in a coffee shop owned by one of our clients..
+We had just signed a really big contract (big for a couple of 22 year olds, anyway).

 We looked excited.
 But inside, I was feeling immensely isolated.
 We ended up running the whole company out of cash 18 months later.